kaanginam/gatherpass/README.md

 - Provides tested configurations for quick start
 - Uses Google Indexing to search most recent pastes
 - Saves result in sqlite3

+## What does it really do

+Forum threads are scanned with basic python requests and selenium.
+However, paste pages are dealt with a bit more specifically: It uses the Google search engine, specifically Google Indexing, to search for recent pastes on Google.
+An example Google query to find the recent pastes from `pastebin.com` after 2024-05-19:
+`site:pastebin.com after:2024-05-19`
 ## Requirements
 1.  `python3.11`
 2.  `aspell-*`